actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 [![Build Status](https://travis-ci.org/actionjack/so-you-want-to-onboard-a-devops-engineer.svg?branch=master)](https://travis-ci.org/actionjack/so-you-want-to-onboard-a-devops-engineer)

-At the moment everyone seems to be so concerned with recruiting DevOps practitioners but I feel the process of on-boarding them and giving them a supportive environment to be able to succeed and thrive is still a bit of hit and miss affair, especially in busy organisations.
+At the moment everyone seems to be very interested in recruiting DevOps practitioners but I feel the process of on-boarding them and giving them a supportive environment to be able to succeed and thrive is still a bit of hit and miss affair, especially in busy organisations.

 Nobody (at least nobody I know…) *wants* to work in a difficult environment: